Make sure your savings are still earning interest and haven't joined the legions of the walking dead by finding out more about zombie accounts.

 Note, though, that peer-to-peer is a form of investment, meaning that your returns may not be guaranteed and your capital is at risk.

-At some point you may also want to consider more traditional, riskier sorts of investment, such as stocks and shares - read more about the things to consider in our beginners' guide to investment.
+At some point you may also want to consider more traditional, riskier sorts of investment, such as stocks and shares.